OctopusDeploy/blog/blog/2023-02/introduction-to-build-servers/index.md

 When you're developing and deploying software, one of the first things to figure out is how to take your code and deploy your working application to a production environment where people can interact with your software.

 Most development teams understand the importance of version control to coordinate code commits, and build servers to compile and package their software, but Continuous Integration (CI) is a big topic.

-Over the next few months, we’re going into detail about [Continuous Integration](https://octopus.com/blog/tag/CI%20Series) and how two of the most popular build servers, [Jenkins](https://www.jenkins.io/) and [GitHub Actions](https://github.com/features/actions), can help with your CI processes.
+In our blog series on [Continuous Integration](https://octopus.com/blog/tag/CI%20Series), we go into detail about Continuous Integration and how 2 of the most popular build servers, [Jenkins](https://www.jenkins.io/) and [GitHub Actions](https://github.com/features/actions), can help with your CI processes.

 ## Why build servers are important